Configure utility services

 Make the hint as clear as possible—for example, Enter a restaurant name.

-5. Check the appropriate boxes if you want to allow geosearch and batch geocoding, and click OK.
+5. Optionally check the appropriate boxes to allow geosearch and batch geocoding, and click OK.

-6. Repeat the process to add additional locators.
+6. Repeat the process to add more locators.

 7. Manage the locators in the following ways: